 What to Wear

 Don’t try to predict the weather.
-Paris-Roubaix and the Tour of Flanders sportive take place early April, so glorious sunshine is just as likely as miserable cold and rain which could easily turn to snow.
-The Tour of Flanders cobbled classic in late March almost guarantees horrible whether, hence ‘dressing in your Flandrian Best’, but given that we had the warmest February day on record last week, it’s anyone’s guess what the weather will be like.
+Paris-Roubaix and the Tour of Flanders sportive take place in early April, so glorious sunshine is just as likely as miserable cold and rain which could easily turn to snow hence ‘dressing in your Flandrian Best’, but given that we had the warmest February day on record last week, it’s anyone’s guess what the weather will be like.

 You want to be travelling with a full gamut of clothing; arm and knee warmers plus a waterproof gilet if you get lucky, or full gloves, jackets, bib-tights and booties if you don’t.